 One of the best feelings in the world is that moment you walk into a bakery, at least if you’re the kind of person who reacts to the word “bread” the way a dog reacts to the word “walk.”
 The air smells like the inside of a baguette and it’s completely acceptable to stare into the display case like a cat watching goldfish swim around in a tank.
-The bakeries on this guide range from Chinese bakeries serving incredible pork buns to Haitian bakeries selling delicious patties for a dollar - but they’re all worth a trip next time you want that bakery feeling.
+The places on this guide range from Chinese bakeries serving incredible pork buns to Haitian bakeries selling delicious patties—but they’re all worth a trip next time you want that bakery feeling.

 Of all the Haitian bakeries in Miami, this place stands out for its amazing Haitian-style bread and savory pate.
 You can find it just west of North Miami on 441, and while the bakery can only accommodate about two people at a time on weekday mornings, you’ll regularly see the overflow of customers forming a line into the parking lot.
 They seem to constantly have fresh loaves of dense, rich Haitian bread coming out of the oven, and it’s hard to not tear into the warm loaf while walking back to your car.
 Their beef pates, however, are the real draw here and perhaps the best and most consistent in Miami.
 The thin puff pastry is so fragile that it comes apart in delicate shards as soon as you go in for a bite.

 True Loaf is a South Beach bakery that’s a reliable place for some great pastries, including one of the best almond croissants in town.
-They also sell sandwiches, which are good, but I come here for their sweet pastries.
-There’s that massive and delicious almond croissant I just mentioned, but I’ve also eaten some great fruit tarts here as well as a dulce de leche monkey bread that I consumed enthusiastically, despite having already eaten several pounds of sugary bread that week.
-This place can get crowded on the weekends, and there’s not much seating, but there’s also a lovely little waterfront park (Maurice Gibb Memorial Park) just a block away.
+They also sell sandwiches, which are good, but we come here for their sweet pastries.
+There’s that massive and delicious almond croissant, but also great fruit tarts here as well as a dulce de leche monkey bread.
+This place can get crowded on the weekends, and there’s not much seating, but there’s also a lovely little waterfront park with picnic benches (Maurice Gibb Memorial Park) just a block away.

-There is one thing you absolutely have to get at this Coral Way bakery: the pastel de nata.
+Majestic specializes in Portuguese baked goods.
+But this casual spot is also a Portuguese-by-way-of-Venezuela bakery, so you can also find great Venezuelan things, like some of Miami’s best cachitos.
+But there is one thing you absolutely get at this Coral Way bakery: the pastel de nata.
 Majestic Portuguese Bakehouse does an excellent job with the famous pastry.
 It’s creamy, flaky, with little charred spots along the top.
-You’ll probably want to get at least two - as well as a croissant, which was also really tasty.
-There’s a good deal of seating here too, in case you want to wait out traffic or bring a laptop and work between bites
+You’ll probably want to get at least two—unless you also want to get one of the big sandwiches they make here.
+If that's the case, save some room.

 Taste Rite is a Jamaican bakery that has five different locations scattered around Miami and South Florida.
 They make one of our favorite Jamaican patties in the city, as well as fluffy coco bread, hard dough bread, gizzadas, and more.
 But the patties should be your focus.
 They come in nine different versions including lobster, shrimp, ackee, and beef.

-Zak The Baker is a kosher bakery, and one of those places that I write about so much it’s getting hard to find new things to say about this Wynwood institution.
-So just trust me when I say that everything here is amazing.
+Zak The Baker is a kosher bakery, and one of those places that we write about so much it’s getting hard to find new things to say about this Wynwood institution.
+So just trust us when we say that everything here is amazing.
 The babka, various sandwiches, bagels, cookies—it’s all worth accidentally driving through a music video while looking for parking in Wynwood.
-Zak also now has shaded outdoor seating along the street, so you can eat your salmon bacon (that’s salmon bacon, not salmon and bacon) croissant while it’s still nice and warm.
+Crowds can be intense during tourist season, but we've never had to wait much longer than 30 minutes for a table.

-I’m typically nervous to try restaurants with names from Billy Joel lyrics, but Mama Leone’s is proof that a great restaurant and a Joel lyric aren’t mutually exclusive.
-There’s lots of good things to eat at this small Edgewater bakery, like prosciutto paninis that come on warm, fresh bread, stuffed focaccia, and Italian donuts filled with Nutella.
+We're typically nervous to try restaurants with names from Billy Joel lyrics, but Mama Leone’s is proof that a great restaurant and a Joel lyric aren’t mutually exclusive.
+There’s lots of good things to eat at this small Edgewater bakery (they have a Little River location now too), like prosciutto paninis with warm bread, stuffed focaccia, and Italian donuts filled with Nutella.
 Now you can feel free to open up a barbecue place called We Didn’t Start The Fire.

-Here’s how a visit to Sweet Delights Key Lime Pies goes: you walk into a small storefront in Homestead and are greeted by baker/literal angel Debra Allen.
+Here’s how a visit to Sweet Delights Key Lime Pies goes: you walk into a small storefront and are greeted by baker/literal angel Debra Allen.
 After welcoming you, she conducts a brief interrogation about your pie interests, then returns with a big tray of samples—like banana key lime, guava key lime, mamey key lime, and coconut key lime.
-There are about a dozen more options, and they’re all, in my opinion, the best key lime pies in the state of Florida, which is why I’m including this place even though it’s in Homestead.
+There are about a dozen more options, and they’re all, in our opinion, the best key lime pies in the state of Florida, which is why we're including this place even though it’s in Florida City.
 Sweet Delights is an essential stop for anyone who’s even remotely into key lime pie or just wants to hang out with Miss Debbie.

 Breadman is one of the best Cuban bakeries in Miami, and that’s saying something considering how many Cuban bakeries there are in Miami.
 They have locations in Hialeah and Westchester, and they make excellent versions of classics like croquetas, pastelitos, and Cuban bread.
 They also invented the croqueta cake, which, depending on your personal preferences, is either a brilliant or terrifying idea.
-I’ve personally never had one, but I also wouldn’t be mad if someone got it for my birthday.
+We've never had one, but we also wouldn’t be mad if someone got it for our birthday.

 La Parisienne is a French bakery in a big warehouse in North Miami.
 It’s a pretty neat space, especially if you enjoy watching professional bakers in action.
 The narrow dining room has big windows on both sides that give a great view of the bakers kneading, scoring, and rolling.
 The best part, though, is that you get to eat the result of all that kneading, scoring, and rolling, which is some really great French bread.
 Stop by and pick up a baguette to-go, or come for a quiet lunch and eat a simple, excellent ham and butter sandwich.

 If you are in Coral Gables and in the mood for bread in any form, get in the car and drive to Madruga Bakery.
 There isn’t necessarily a speciality here.
-It’s one of those places that just does everything deliciously, and you should leave here with at least three things you didn’t plan on ordering.
+It’s one of those places that just does everything deliciously, and you should leave with at least three things you didn’t plan on ordering.
 Those things could include a guava and cheese danish, ham and cheese croissant, or a couple of onion poppy seed rolls.
-Under normal circumstances, they have some tables where you can dine in.
-But at the time of this writing, they’re only open for takeout, and you can place an order online.
-Keep an eye on their Instagram to see when they open the dining room back up.